Rayna-Yu/NavigAid/README.md

 npx expo start
 ```

-Make sure you have expo go installed on your phone and scan the QR.
+Make sure you have Expo Go installed on your phone and scan the QR.
 You should now see the app on your phone

 ## Model
-The logistic regression model, data, and code can be found in this repo: https://github.com/Rayna-Yu/NavigAid-model
+The random forest model for the backend, data, and code can be found in this repo: https://github.com/Rayna-Yu/NavigAid-model